J. J. Barea

-José Juan Barea Mora (born June 26, 1984) is a Puerto Rican former professional basketball player and coach.
-He played college basketball for Northeastern University before joining the Mavericks in 2006 and becoming only the seventh Puerto Rican to play in the NBA.
-He went on to win an NBA championship with the Mavericks in 2011 before signing with the Minnesota Timberwolves, where he played for the next three seasons.
+José Juan Barea Mora (born June 26, 1984) is a Puerto Rican basketball coach and former player.
+He played college basketball for the Northeastern Huskies before joining the Dallas Mavericks in 2006 and becoming the seventh Puerto Rican to play in the NBA.
+He went on to win an NBA championship with the Mavericks in 2011 before signing with the Minnesota Timberwolves, where he played for the next three seasons before returning to Dallas.
 He has also played in the NBA Development League and the Baloncesto Superior Nacional.

 Barea was a member of the Puerto Rican national team that won the gold medal in the 2006 and 2010 Central American and Caribbean Games.
 He was the starting point guard for Puerto Rico when they won the gold medal in the 2011 Pan American Games and the silver medal in the 2007 Pan American Games.

+Barea served as head coach of Mets de Guaynabo of the Baloncesto Superior Nacional (BSN) in 2024 and 2025.

 Early life

-Barea was born in the municipality of Mayagüez in the west coast of Puerto Rico in 1984 to parents Marta (née Mora) and Jaime Barea.
-With an engineer father and a mother who was a retired professor as well as volleyball and tennis coach, he grew up in an upper-middle-class neighborhood of Mayagüez.
+Barea was born in the municipality of Mayagüez in the west coast of Puerto Rico in 1984 to parents Marta (née Mora).
+With a father who was an engineer and a mother who was a retired professor as well as volleyball and tennis coach, he grew up in an upper-middle-class neighborhood of Mayagüez.
 Barea was a member of Boy Scouts of America Troop 790 for seven years.
-Graduated at Academia de la Inmaculada Concepción high school.
+He graduated from Academia de la Inmaculada Concepción high school.

 In 2001, Barea started playing basketball for Indios de Mayagüez of the Baloncesto Superior Nacional (BSN).
 Later that year, he moved to Florida to attend high school at Miami Christian School in Miami, Florida.
 As a senior in 2001–02, he averaged 20 points, 6 rebounds, 8 assists, and 3 steals in helping his team to the state title and a 38–2 record.
 He made a name for himself nationally at the City of Palms event in December 2001 where he was the team's leading scorer and showcased an accurate shot from three-point range.
 In April 2002, he enrolled at Northeastern University.

-After attending Northeastern University, Barea would return to Puerto Rico to rejoin Indios de Mayagüez for the 2002 BSN season; there, he averaged 2.8 points in 14 games.
+After attending Northeastern University, Barea returned to Puerto Rico to rejoin Indios de Mayagüez for the 2002 BSN season; there, he averaged 2.8 points in 14 games.